 - Spend limit for transportation, meals, accommodations, and other reimbursable items

-- Identify and itemize reimbursable and non-reimbursable expenses
+- Identify and itemise reimbursable and non-reimbursable expenses

 - List down all the responsibilities of the company and the candidate

-Candidates should be made aware of the reimbursement workflow that your organization uses.
+Pro-tip: Candidates should be made aware of the expense reimbursement workflow that your organisation uses.
 This includes when and how to report business expenses.

 Your policy should be upfront and transparent

-Being straightforward with your reimbursement policy can avoid confusion and awkward communication between stakeholders.
-Ensure you address your candidates about all the necessary details concerning your reimbursement policy before the interview.
+Being straightforward with your travel and expense reimbursement policy can avoid confusion and awkward communication between stakeholders.
+Ensure you address your candidates about all the necessary details concerning your expense reimbursement policy before the interview.
 Remember, being honest helps the applicant build trust and a relationship with your company.

 Some companies cover expenses on multiple categories while others on just a select few.